Applications for the Youth Class of 2022 will open on Tuesday, February 1, 2022

 - Be a sophomore or junior entering school year 2022 - 2023.

 - Have a G.P.A. of 3.0 or higher.

 - Is or has been involved in an extra curricular activity or community service.

-- Commit to an evening orientation session, a two-day weekend retreat, three school days, (these are excused absences), and a final Saturday retreat.
+- Commit to an evening orientation session, a two-day retreat, three school days, (these are excused absences), two Saturday Leadership Development Days and a final Saturday retreat.
 (Dates included below)

 - Commit to collaborating with other students from area high schools to meet monthly and complete a community project.